AbanoubFayek/AutmationTest_Ecomerece_/README.md

 # AutmationTest_Ecomerece_
-Automate Tests end to end Scenarios.
+Automate Tests end to end Scenarios. project location in master branch not in main branch